 As part of the effort to improve coordination, in 2014 StreamNet instituted an Executive Committee.
-This committee is made up of policy staff and project leaders from the StreamNet partner agencies as well as other related organizations involved in managing and using fisheries data, primarily in the Columbia Basin (Table 1).
+This committee is made up of policy staff and project leaders from the StreamNet partner agencies as well as other related organizations involved in managing and using fisheries data, primarily in the Columbia Basin (Table 1, more details on the StreamNet Executive Committee webpage).
 The chair is the PSMFC Executive Director who is represented by the StreamNet Program Manager.
 This group provides the high-level guidance and decision-making for StreamNet and the Coordinated Assessments Partnership.
 This guidance includes review of the high-level goals and products of the Coordinated Assessments Partnership, Fish HLI query (CAX data system), time series (trends) data set trends for the StreamNet Fish Monitoring Data Query, and making decisions on species, populations, indicators, and priorities on a long-term and an annual basis.
-The Executive Committee reviews and annually approves the Five-Year Plan for Coordinated Assessments Partnership to ensure that the regional data priorities are being addressed through the Coordinated Assessments Partnership CAX and StreamNet databases.
+The Executive Committee reviews and annually approves the Five-Year Plan for the CAP to ensure that the regional data priorities are being addressed through the CAP CAX and StreamNet databases.